Skip to content

 The following steps are recommended when restoring a database file:

-1. Go to Settings > System, scroll down to Database heading and check your Database Path location.
+1. Go to Settings > System, scroll down to the Database heading, and check your Database path location.

-2. Create a backup of the current database. (optional)
+4. Create a backup of the current database (optional).

-5. Move or delete the stash-go.sqlite database file (along with the -shm -wal .journal files if present).
+7. Move or delete the stash-go.sqlite database file (along with the -shm, -wal, and .journal files if present).

-7. Make sure that you now have a stash-go.sqlite file and that no -shm -wal .journal files are present.
+9. Make sure that you now have a stash-go.sqlite file and that no -shm, -wal, or .journal files are present.

 You should now have Stash running with a working and restored database.